-The central problem these projects were faced with (in terms of combined methodology) is identified in one of the key criticisms, proponents of Agile project management issue towards classical Requirements Management: requirements are solution focused and (by nature) disregard the development and implementation process.
+The central problem faced by these projects that used a combined methodology is identified in one of the key criticisms made by proponents of Agile project management of classical Requirements Management, that the requirements are solution focused and (by nature) disregard the development and implementation process.
 Just translating traditional requirements specification into user stories leads to the same problem.
-A simple translation places the weight of contextualization of user stories without any attribution to steps in the design, development and implementation process on the stakeholders.
-Steinle et.al.
-(2021) therefore point out, that user stories require a precise assignment to both, the project phases and the operational environment after completion.
-This cross-referential effort establishes not only a visible and tangible connection between user stories and their respective context but also guides stakeholders to a detailed understanding that enables their active involvement into a successful design, development and implementation process.
+A simple translation places the weight of contextualization of user stories without any attribution to steps in the design, development, and implementation process on the stakeholders.
+Steinle et al. (2021) point out that user stories require a precise assignment to both the project phases and the operational environment after completion.
+This cross - referential effort establishes not only a visible and tangible connection between user stories and their respective context but also guides stakeholders to a detailed understanding that enables their active involvement in a successful design, development, and implementation process.

 6.2.4 Conclusion and Further Sources

-The authors of the article cited in this section are high-ranking members of the Forschungsinstitut für Rationalisierung (engl: research institute for rationalization, short FIR).
-The FIR is part of the Rheinisch - Westfälischen Technischen Hochschule Aachen, one of Europe’s most productive academic power houses for technological development, where countless successful high-tech startups have been founded.
+The authors of the article cited in this section are high - ranking members of the Forschungsinstitut für Rationalisierung (in English, Research Institute for Rationalization, FIR).
+The FIR is part of the Rheinisch - Westfälischen Technischen Hochschule Aachen, one of Europe’s most productive academic powerhouses for technological development, where countless successful high - tech startups have been founded.

-The ideas, on which we have elaborated in this section, are based on the Aachen Implementation Model (ImplAiX) (Reschke & Treutlein, 2019); while this reference model is focused on the implementation of software projects, it provides an ideal fundament for the idea of integrating user stories into Requirements Management.
+The ideas which we have elaborated on in this section are based on the Aachen Implementation Model (ImplAiX) (Reschke & Treutlein, 2019).
+While this reference model is focused on the implementation of software projects, it provides an ideal foundation for the idea of integrating user stories into Requirements Management.
 The ImplAiX Implementation Methodology is based on the identification and formulation of user stories at the beginning of a project without disregarding the need for requirements specification.

 Its main advantage is the integration of three crucial elements of the management of complex technological projects:

-Requirements Management: Engineering, elicitation, specification and administration of requirements (both in user stories and in requirements specification documents)
+Requirements Management: Engineering, elicitation, specification, and administration of requirements (both in user stories and in requirements specification documents)

-Change Management: Change management, especially regarding structural and processual changes necessary as a consequence of technological change
+Change Management: Change management, especially regarding structural and processual changes necessary, as a consequence of technological change

 Project Management: Integration of a and b into any step of the overall management process of the project

-In traditional project management and the related Requirements Management techniques, an integration of these crucial elements is only possible with a confusing amount of documents and cross-references.
-We want to recommend looking into the concept in order to build upon the content of this course book as the cited models serve as a great foundation for thorough knowledge management that makes requirements accessible throughout all project phases.
+In traditional project management and related Requirements Management techniques, an integration of these crucial elements is only possible with a confusing number of documents and cross - references.
+We recommend looking into the concept to build upon the content of this course book as the cited models serve as a great foundation for comprehensive knowledge management that makes requirements accessible throughout all project phases.

 Self-check questions